bemanproject/copyable_function/README.md

 than any provided preset supports.

-To configure, build and test the project with extra arguments, you can run this set of commands.
+To configure, build and test the project with extra arguments, you can run this sets of command.

 ```bash
 cmake -B build -S . -DCMAKE_CXX_STANDARD=20 # Your extra arguments here.